vincentklaiber/dotfiles/README.md

 ./setup
 ```

-- Generate new SSH keys and upload to GitHub.
+- Generate new SSH key, add to ssh-agent and upload to GitHub.
 - Install the dotfiles into the home directory.
 - Download an import private GPG key from Keybase.
 - Setup 1Password and sync passwords.